Casey Atwood: Return to Busch/Nationwide

 After his release from Evernham Motorsports in the Cup Series, Atwood was expected to return to Brewco's 27 (recently vacated by Jamie McMurray), but the ride instead went to Chase Montgomery and Joey Clanton.
-Beginning at Kentucky in June 2003, Atwood drove the No. 14 Navy-sponsored Chevrolet for FitzBradshaw Racing, a second car for the team.
+Beginning at Kentucky in June 2003, Atwood drove the No. 14 Navy Chevrolet for FitzBradshaw Racing, a second car for the team.
 Atwood also ran three races in the team's third No. 82 Chevy.
 Atwood returned to the No. 14 full-time for FitzBradshaw in 2004.
-Atwood scored seven top ten finishes, but was inconsistent outside of those races.
+Atwood scored seven top-ten finishes, but was inconsistent outside of those races.
 He nearly won at Richmond in September, leading 83 laps, but was tapped by Martin Truex Jr. with less than ten laps to go, allowing Robby Gordon to win.
 Atwood would finish second in the race.
 Atwood was diagnosed by owner Armando Fitz of having "a lack of confidence and no aggression on the race track", proceeding to hire a psychologist for the driver.
 Atwood was released from the team with five races remaining in the season, replaced by Chip Ganassi Racing development driver David Stremme (Fitz was the son-in-law of CGR co-owner Felix Sabates).
-Atwood was 13th in points at the time, and he fell back to 19th by the end of the season.
+Atwood was thirteenth in points at the time, and he fell back to nineteenth by the end of the season.
 In 2005, he drove four races for Evernham Motorsports in the No. 6 Unilever Dodge.

 In early to mid-2006, Atwood practiced and qualified the No. 18 Joe Gibbs Racing Chevrolet for J. J. Yeley in select races, due to conflicts with Yeley's Nextel Cup Series schedule.
 Atwood would also occupy this role in 2009 for Kyle Busch.
 Atwood would later say that these cars, prepared by former Brewco mechanic Jason Ratcliff, were the best he'd ever driven.
 Beginning at Richmond in September, he returned to the No. 27 car for Brewco Motorsports for the rest of 2006.
 Atwood was replaced by Ward Burton in the No. 27 car at Brewco for 2007.
 After a year away from the sport, he returned to Brewco (then known as Baker-Curb Racing) to pilot the 27 car in 2008.
 In 2009, Atwood qualified for 20 races in the No. 05 car for Wayne Day, and finished 44th in points.

-At Phoenix, he was involved in a grinding crash in which he took three separate hits.
-Atwood sustained minor injuries, and has not raced since (His injuries did not bring about the end of his career).
+At Phoenix in March, he was involved in a grinding crash in which he took three separate hits.
+Atwood sustained minor injuries.
+He has not raced since 2009 (His injuries did not bring about the end of his career).

 Craftsman Truck Series

-Atwood first appeared on the NASCAR scene in 1996, at the age of 16, in a Craftsman Truck Series race at Nashville Speedway USA.
-He finished 32nd in the No. 48 STP-sponsored Chevrolet.
-In 2005, Atwood was picked up by Bobby Hamilton Racing to drive the first three races of the Craftsman Truck Series season in the No. 4 Bailey's Cigarettes-sponsored Dodge.
-Atwood ran well during the three race stint, but scored no top tens.
+Atwood first appeared on the NASCAR scene in 1996, at the age of sixteen, in a Craftsman Truck Series race at Nashville Speedway USA.
+He finished 32nd in the No. 48 STP Chevrolet.
+In 2005, Atwood was picked up by Bobby Hamilton Racing to drive the first three races of the Craftsman Truck Series season in the No. 4 Bailey's Cigarettes Dodge.
+Atwood ran well during the three race stint, but scored no top-tens.